 - Port Chalmers

-Goods and Services Tax (GST) is associated with shipping your vehicle from Australia to New Zealand and is calculated through the vehicle's value, along with insurance and freight costs.
-The good news is you may be exempt from paying GST if you have used the car for more than one year overseas before shipping it, lived outside of New Zealand for at least 21 months before arriving, and arrive in New Zealand with your vehicle and proper residency established.
-If you select sea freight shipping as your means of delivering your car from Australia to New Zealand, you'll be subject to sea freight charges that fluctuate based on current demand.
+Goods and Services Tax (GST) is associated with sending your vehicle from Australia to New Zealand and is calculated through the vehicle's value, insurance, and freight costs.
+The good news is you may be exempt from paying GST if you have used the car for more than one year overseas before shipping it, lived outside of New Zealand for at least 21 months before arriving, and arrived in New Zealand with your vehicle and proper residency established.
+If you select sea freight shipping to deliver your car from Australia to New Zealand, you'll be subject to sea freight charges that fluctuate based on current demand.

-Before you send your vehicle out, it needs to be cleared for shipping.
+Before sending your vehicle out, it must be cleared for shipping.

-How Can I Receive Clearance to Ship My Vehicle From Australia to New Zealand?
+How Can I Receive Clearance to Haul My Vehicle?

 Vehicle clearance is essentially proof that you own the vehicle.
-You can provide proof of ownership by supplying a shipping company with vehicle registration, purchase receipts, insurance papers, and your passport.
+You can provide evidence of ownership by supplying a shipping company with vehicle registration, purchase receipts, insurance papers, and your passport.

 What Action Should I Take When I Get to New Zealand?

-You're going to need to register your vehicle in New Zealand when you arrive.
-This registration will help prove that your vehicle is suitable to drive on New Zealand roads.
+When you arrive, you'll need to register your vehicle in New Zealand.
+This registration will help prove that your vehicle is suitable for driving on New Zealand roads.
 Providing a manufacturer's certificate that reflects the vehicle's ability to meet emission and frontal impact standards will be sufficient for acquiring registration in New Zealand.